jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment2-testreport.md

 ```

 ### Random valid proposition test
-We generate 100 valid parsable forms and check whether the parsed results are the same as the generated forms.
+We generate 100 valid parseable forms and check whether the parsed results are the same as the generated forms.
 We start by generating a property which is a random integer between 0 and 9 and use this in one of the following functions:

 - generateNeg, create a negation of the given form
-- generateCnj, create a conjuction of the given form and another random property
+- generateCnj, create a conjunction of the given form and another random property
-- generateDsj, create a disjuction of the given form and another random property
+- generateDsj, create a disjunction of the given form and another random property
 - generateImpl, create an implication of the given form and another random property
 - generateEquiv, create an equivalence of the given form and another random property